-- (2) Regulations under this section - - (a) may make different provision in relation to different categories of vehicles, different descriptions of persons and different circumstances, - (b) shall include exceptions for - - the users of vehicles constructed or adapted for the delivery of goods or mail to consumers or addresses, as the case may be, while engaged in making local rounds of deliveries, - the drivers of vehicles while performing a manoeuvre which includes reversing, - (iii) any person holding a valid certificate signed by a medical practitioner to the effect that it is inadvisable on medical grounds for him to wear a seat belt, - (c) may make exceptions subject to such conditions as may be prescribed; and - (d) may prescribe cases in which a fee of a prescribed amount may be charged on an application for any certificate required as a condition of any prescribed exception. - (3) A person who drives or rides in a motor vehicle in contravention of regulations under this section is guilty of an offence; but, notwithstanding any enactment or rule of law, no person other than the person actually committing the contravention is guilty of an offence by reason of the contravention. - (4) If the holder of any such certificate as is referred to in subsection (2)(b) above is informed by a constable that he may be prosecuted for an offence under subsection (3) above, he is not in proceedings for that offence entitled to rely on the exeception afforded to him by the certificate unless it is produced to the constable at the time he is so informed.
+- (d) may prescribe cases in which a fee of a prescribed amount may be charged on an application for any certificate required as a condition of any prescribed exception. - (3) Whoever drives or rides in a motor vehicle in contravention of regulations made under subsection (2) is guilty of an offence; but, notwithstanding any enactment or rule of law, no person other than the person actually committing the contravention is guilty of an offence by reason of the contravention. - (4) If the holder of any such certificate as is referred to in paragraph (b)(iii) of subsection (2) is informed by a constable that he may be prosecuted for an offence under subsection (3), he is not in proceedings for that offence entitled to rely on the exception afforded to him by the certificate unless it is produced to the constable at the time he is so informed. - (5) Regulations made under subsection (1) shall not apply to children under the age of fourteen years. - 63.
+(1) Except as provided by regulations, where a child under the age of fourteen years is in the front of a motor vehicle, a person shall not, without reasonable excuse, drive the vehicle on a road, unless the child is wearing a seat belt in conformity with regulations.

-- (5) Regulations under this section requiring the wearing of seat belts by persons riding in motor vehicles shall not apply to children under the age of fourteen years. - 63.
-(1) Except as provided by regulations, where a child under the age of fourteen years is in the front of a motor vehicle, a person must not without reasonable excuse drive the vehicle on a road, unless the child is wearing a seat belt in conformity with regulations. - (2) It is an offence for a person to drive a motor vehicle in contravention of subsection (1) above. - (3) Except as provided by regulations, where a child under the age of fourteen years is in the rear of a motor vehicle and any seat belt is fitted in the rear of that vehicle, a person must not without reasonable excuse drive the vehicle on a road unless the child is wearing a seat belt in conformity with regulations. - (4) It is an offence for a person to drive a motor vehicle in contravention of subsection (3) above. - (5) Provision may be made by regulations - - (a) excepting from the prohibition in subsection (1) or (3) above children of any prescribed description, vehicles of a prescribed category or the driving of vehicles in such circumstances as may be prescribed, - (b) defining in relation to any category of vehicle what part of the vehicle is to be regarded as the front of the vehicle for the purposes of subsection (1) above or as the rear of the vehicle for the purposes of subsection (3) above.
+Restriction on carrying children not wearing seat belts in motor vehicles

+- (2) It is an offence for a person to drive a motor vehicle in contravention of subsection (1). - (3) Except as provided by regulations, where a child under the age of fourteen years is in the rear of a motor vehicle and any seat belt is fitted in the rear of that vehicle, a person shall not, without reasonable excuse, drive the vehicle on a road unless the child is wearing a seat belt in conformity with regulations. - (4) It is an offence for a person to drive a motor vehicle in contravention of subsection (3). - (5) Regulations may- - (a) exempt, from the prohibition in subsection (1) or (3), children of any prescribed description, vehicles of a prescribed category or the driving of vehicles in such circumstances as may be prescribed; - (b) define, in relation to any category of vehicle, what part of the vehicle is to be regarded as the front of the vehicle for the purposes of subsection (1) or as the rear of the vehicle for the purposes of subsection (3);